hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/social-media/introduction-to-social-media.rst

    FACEBOOK.LIKE       <facebook-like>
    GENERIC.INTEGRATION <generic-integration>
    GOOGLE.BUYNOW       <google-buynow>
+   GOOGLE.MAP          <google-map>
    TWITTER.PROFILE     <twitter-profile>
+   TWITTER.TWEET       <twitter-tweet>

+..
+Note:: If there are other social and integration features that you would like, just get in touch and we will be delighted to look at getting them in for you.

 Some of these functions are *sizable* that is to say they contain their size in the function call.
 A sizable function looks like: